 “I am fascinated by the endless variation of growth forms in flowering plants and its evolutionary adaptive significance”.
 Starting with a plant anatomical background, I later learned how to functionally interpret anatomical observations with respect to drought stress tolerance.
-As an evolutionary biologist, I am eager to better understand why plants become woody during evolutionary history and why these woodiness transitions developed hundreds of times.
+As an evolutionary biologist, I am eager to better understand why plants became woody during evolutionary history and why these woodiness transitions evolved hundreds of times.
 By combining models of evolution and ecology with experimental work, I am developing a new, multidisciplinary line of research on the topic of wood evolution that will yield unprecedented insights to better understand how wild plants and crops react to drought stress in a world facing global change.

 Keywords